bearbeneman/M-sensor/README.md

 5. Link the local folder to your Netlify site (once): `netlify link --id <your-site-id>`.
 6. Deploy: `git push` and Netlify will build automatically, or test locally with `npm run dev`.

-`netlify/functions/alert.js` validates the shared secret, enforces a 20 s cooldown via Netlify Blobs storage, and broadcasts to the FCM topic (`soil-alerts` by default).
+`netlify/functions/alert.js` validates the shared secret, enforces a 20 s cooldown in-memory (best effort), and broadcasts to the FCM topic (`soil-alerts` by default).
 ESP32 webhooks only need to send `{ secret, state: "low"|"high", moisture }`.

 If you install the Firebase Admin credentials locally (via `.env`) you can run `npm run dev` and POST to `http://localhost:8888/.netlify/functions/alert` for testing.